Toyota Supra: Fifth generation (J29/DB; 2019)

 The fifth-generation Supra was released in January 2019 after 17 years off the market as the GR Supra, part of Toyota's Gazoo Racing (GR) family of performance cars.
 It was developed in partnership with BMW, sharing the platform and many parts from the BMW Z4 (G29) with BMW derived 4- and 6-cylinder turbocharged engines and maintaining rear-wheel drive layout from the previous Supra.
 The model is designated with BMW model codes "J29" or "DB", however Toyota used the "A90" and "A91" codes for promotional and marketing materials for the fifth-generation Supra to maintain the lineage from the previous Supra.
 The GR Supra is manufactured at the Magna Steyr plant in Graz, Austria alongside the Z4.

-The fifth-generation Toyota Supra was launched in total seven color options including CU Later Gray, Stratosphere, Burnout, Absolute Zero, Nocturnal, Renaissance 2.0, and Nitro Yellow.
-Apart from the cosmetics, in the year 2023, new driving modes are introduced called Hairpin+.
-This modes allows additional wheel-spin on one of the rear tire to help rotate the Supra around ultra-tight hairpin turns.
+The fifth-generation Toyota Supra was launched in total seven colour options including CU Later Gray, Stratosphere, Burnout, Absolute Zero, Nocturnal, Renaissance 2.0, and Nitro Yellow.
+Apart from the cosmetics, in 2023, new driving modes are introduced called Hairpin+.
+This mode allows additional wheel-spin on one of the rear tyres to help rotate the Supra around ultra-tight hairpin turns.

 Motorsport

-The Supra has been used in many levels of motorsport, with some prominent examples being in Group A (international) and JGTC (Japan).
+The Supra has been used in many levels of motorsport, with some prominent examples being in Group A (international) and JGTC/Super GT (Japan).